Northeastern-Electric-Racing/Odysseus/odysseus/README.md

     - `./odysseus_tree`: The odyssues external tree, bound to the same directory in the git repository on your local machine!
 - `./shared_data`: The download and ccache cache for buildroot, should be persisted as long as space is available, there is usually no reason to enter this.
 A persistent docker volume with the name `odysseus_shared_data`.
 - `./outputs/*`:
     - **The output folders for odysseus.  `cd` into the one named for what defconfig you would like to build, and run the `make` configuration and build commands as described below.
 It is recommended to save space to run `make clean` in defconfig directories rather than removing this volume all together.
-A persistent docker volume with the name `odysseus_outputs`.** *Remember to use `make savedefconfig` when you are done as changes are overriden when you re-open the docker image!*
+This is bound to the `./odysseus/outputs` directory in the repository. *Remember to use `make savedefconfig` when you are done as changes are overriden when you re-open the docker image!*

 ### Extra docker tips

 #### Writing the sd card
-TODO
+The image is present in `./odysseus/outputs/<defconfig name>/images/sdcard.img`.

 #### Pulling source files for scp, etc.
-TODO
+The target binaries are located in `./odysseus/outputs/<defconfig name>/target`.

 #### Cleaning system
 `docker image prune --all` (this will not touch volumes)

-**IMPORTANT**: this WILL wipe all outputs:
-`docker volume rm odysseus_outputs`
 **IMPORTANT**: this WILL wipe all shared cache (don't do this unless you need the space):
 `docker volume rm odysseus_shared_data`